 Quinn Emanuel built its reputation by carving success from long odds in “bet the company” litigation.
-We are home to many of the best dispute resolution lawyers in the world and our energy lawyers are no exception, but we offer far more than just legal expertise.
-We offer a global approach geared towards the satisfaction of our clients’ strategic goals.
-Our approach is based on a full understanding of the underlying technical issues.
-It relies on unparalleled advocacy skills, with the best practitioners from both the common law and the civil law worlds.
-It focuses on the goal to be reached and the shortest and most efficient way to reach it.
+We are home to many of the best litigators, including in the energy sector, where disputes often involve complex legal, technical, contractual, political, and regulatory aspects.
+We rely on unparalleled advocacy skills, with the best practitioners from both the common law and the civil law worlds, in the United States and internationally.
+We focus on the goal to be reached and the shortest and most efficient way to reach it.

 No wonder that our partners have been involved in the largest and most complex energy disputes in recent history, both internationally and in the United States.
-To take a few examples that made their way to the public domain our partners currently represent Exxon and Petronas against Chad in the largest ICC arbitration ever, with USD 77 billion in dispute.
-One of our partners also represented the majority shareholders of Yukos in the arbitrations that led to the largest award ever with more than USD 50 billion being awarded.
+To take a few examples, we represented Entergy Mississippi in successfully defending a suit by the Mississippi Attorney General that sought approximately $2 billion for allegedly imprudent energy procurement practices.
+We currently represent FirstEnergy Corporation in a recently filed complaint by the Office of Ohio Consumer Counsel at the Federal Energy Regulatory Commission (“FERC”) seeking to impose upon Ohio transmission owners a requirement of preconstruction approval by FERC of “local” (meaning not regional) transmission projects.
+Internationally, we represented Exxon and Petronas against Chad in the largest ICC arbitration ever, with USD 77 billion in dispute.
+One of our partners also represented the majority shareholders of Yukos in the arbitrations that led to an award of more than $50 billion awarded—the largest arbitral award ever.

 MEET THE TEAM